About

 Tshering was born and raised in Nepal.
 She moved to the USA at 17 years old.
 She has a Bachelor’s degree in Psychology and Human Services from Northern Vermont University in Lyndonville, VT.
 Tshering has experience working with children and genuinely enjoys being with them.
 She is passionate about children because of how much can be learned from them, like enjoying the simple things in life.
 Tshering’s hobbies are cooking, hiking, outdoor adventures, and spending time with family.

-Kelsey Holland, Registered Behavior Technician
+Kelsey Holland, Registered Behavior Technician, BCBA Student

 Brennan Gallagher, Behavior Technician